NAVIGATION

 1. What did the coming out process look like for you?

-2. When did being LGTIBQA+ teach you about your family, community and the world?
+2. How did being LGBTQIA+ teach you about your family, community and the world?

-3. How is your gift of being LGTIBQA+ been used in personal, professional or public life?
+3. Where is your gift of being LGBTQIA+ been used in personal, professional or public life?

 4. Who is your message of reconciliation to?

-5. Why is your wish for Australia to take a place, position and play on a spherical global playing field?
+5. Why should Australia be a place, position and player on a spherical global playing field?

-As IFD's Australian content is 12 stories, all by cis-gender males, this project is preferencing Australian-residing LGBTQIA+ Women, First Nations, People of Colour/Migrants.
+IFD's existing Australian content is 12 stories, all by cis-gender males.
+This project is preferencing Australian-residing LGBTQIA+ Women or Women-identifying, First Nations, People of Colour/Migrants.

 If you or someone you know fit the description and wish to be a part of this reconciliation